WebAssembly/design/Web.md

 ### Function Names

 A WebAssembly module imports and exports functions.
 WebAssembly names functions using arbitrary-length byte sequences.
-The null character is permitted inside WebAssembly function names.
+Any 8-bit values are permitted in a WebAssembly name, including the null byte and byte sequences that don't correspond to any Unicode code point regardless of encoding.
 The most natural Web representation of a mapping of function names to functions is a JS object in which each function is a property.
 Property names in JS are UTF-16 encoded strings.
-A WebAssembly modulde may fail validation on the Web if it imports or exports functions whose names do not transcode cleanly to UTF-16 according to the following conversion algorithm, assuming that the WebAssembly name is in a `Uint8Array` called `array`:
+A WebAssembly module may fail validation on the Web if it imports or exports functions whose names do not transcode cleanly to UTF-16 according to the following conversion algorithm, assuming that the WebAssembly name is in a `Uint8Array` called `array`:

 ```
 function convertToJSString(array)